Postgraduate courses and dissertation

 It is also possible to attend doctoral studies courses outside one’s own immediate study environment.
 Both within Sweden and internationally, there are postgraduate courses that can be integrated into one’s own educational programme.
 The department does not pay for such stays elsewhere so interested students must apply for their own grants.

-A student who has attended certain second cycle courses and programmes can have the credits from these transferred to third cycle studies after a decision by the director of studies for PhD studies.
+A student who has attended certain second cycle courses and programmes can have the credits from these transferred to third cycle studies after a decision by the director of doctoral studies.
 This applies above all to methodology courses.
 The possibility of credit transfer is examined at the request of the student.

 See also PhD courses on our internal pages: Courses: Doctoral Students | Svetnet (lu.se)

-Every PhD student shall have an individual study plan to structure and organize the studies.
-The study plan is drawn up by the supervisors and PhD student and is then signed by the head of department.
+Every doctoral student shall have an individual study plan to structure and organize the studies.
+The study plan is drawn up by the supervisors and the doctoral student and is then signed by the head of department.

 The department’s researchers gather regularly to discuss and comment on one another’s production, or to listen to a lecture by a guest speaker.
 In addition to (almost) weekly Wednesday seminars there is also a "Research Retreat", usually twice a year.
 Employees are encouraged to participate in the seminar activity as much as possible in order to enrich the research environment, and to disseminate interesting and current information.
 Regular, active participation in the general seminars and in any specialised seminars which are relevant to the student’s subject is obligatory during the entire period of study.